luizdepra/luizdepra.dev/content/posts/reviewing-old-code-python.md

 ---
-title: "Reviewing Old Code: 7yo Python Code"
+title: "Reviewing Old Code: Python"
-date: 2019-06-19
+date: "2019-06-19"
-slug: reviewing-old-code-7yo-python-code
+slug: reviewing-old-code-python
 tags: ["python", "code review"]
 categories: ["Software Development"]
 series: ["Reviewing Old Code"]
 draft: false
 ---

-{{< notice warning >}}Desculpe.
-Ainda não tive tempo de reescrever esse post em Português.
-Mas não se preocupe, ele pode ser facilmente traduzido com o Google Translator.
-Tente [aqui](https://translate.google.com/translate?sl=en&tl=pt&u=https%3A%2F%2Fluizdepra.dev%2Fposts%2Freviewing-old-code-7yo-python-code%2F).{{< /notice >}}

 A few days ago I was browsing my Gist collection when I came across a pair of old Python codes, Python 2 to be precise.
-I wrote these lines 7 years ago when I was recently introduced to Python by a coworker.
+I wrote these lines in 2012 when I was recently introduced to Python by a coworker.
 So I thought "Why not review them?", and here we are.

 Before we start let me tell that both scripts are about game development, more precisely procedural terrain generation.
 Let's take a look at them.